Len Edmondson

+When he stood for the Presidency of the Union in 1967, Edmondson was "the dark horse in the election... a bachelor and a quiet, deep-thinking man... renowned for his complete respect for rules and procedure - in everything he does, the rule book governs'.
+In the election, Edmondson won 7,865 votes (7.6%), coming fourth in the first ballot.

+On some key issues, Edmondson supported Hugh Scanlon and the left, rather than the hard right on the Executive Council.
+In 1968, he voted with the left to oppose TUC General Secretary George Woodcock’s wage restraint policy – while only John Boyd (trade unionist) and Bill John supported Woodcock’s plan on the Executive.

+In May 1974, when the union’s funds were sequestrated over the Con-Mech dispute, Edmondson voted with the left to support the motion, ‘The Executive Council instructs all members of the engineering section without exception to withdraw their labour forthwith’.
+Scanlon's casting vote was in favour of the all-out national strike, which lasted from late on Tuesday 7 May until the afternoon of Wednesday 8 May.

-In 1966, Edmondson was elected to the executive committees of both the AEU and the Confederation of Shipbuilding and Engineering Unions (CSEU); he was president of the CSEU in 1976/77.
-He was also elected to the General Council of the Trades Union Congress, in 1970, serving for eight years.
+Edmondson was president of the CSEU in 1976/77.
+He was also elected to the General Council of the Trades Union Congress in 1970, serving for eight years.
 In addition, he served on the Shipbuilding Industry Training Board, the council of Acas, the Royal Commission on Legal Services, Council on Tribunals, Gypsy Council, and Committee of Inquiry into Prison Services.

-Edmondson retired from his union work in 1977, and from his remaining roles by 1984, spending his retirement breeding and showing Shetland Sheepdogs, and enjoyed attending the Appleby Horse Fair.
+Edmondson retired from his union work in 1977, and from his remaining roles by 1984.
+He spent his retirement breeding and showing Shetland Sheepdogs, and he also enjoyed attending the Appleby Horse Fair.